Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness: Methods

-The monkey was seated in a proper chair with head and arms restrained.
-Neural activity started to be recorded with the monkey awake and with open eyes.
-After that, the eyes were covered with a patch to prevent visual evoked response.
-After about 10 minutes, a Ketamine-Medetomidine cocktail (5.6mg/Kg of Ketamine + 0.01mg/Kg of Medetomidine) was injected intramuscularly to induce anesthesia.
-The loss of consciousness point (LOC) was set at the time when the monkey no longer responded to external stimulus (touching the nostrils or opening the hands).
-After established the LOC, neural activity was recorded for more 25-30 minutes.
-Heart rate and breathing were monitored throughout the entire experiment.
+The monkey was accommodated in a properly fitted chair, with its head and arms restrained.
+The recording of cortical electrophysiological activity began with the macaque awake with its open eyes.
+Then, the eyes were covered with a patch to prevent evoked visual responses.
+About 10 minutes later, a cocktail of Ketamine and Medetomidine (5.6mg/Kg ketamine + 0.01mg/Kg medetomidine) was injected intramuscularly to induce anesthesia.
+The point of loss of consciousness (LOC) was experimentally determined at the moment when the monkey no longer reacted to external stimuli (such as touching the nostrils or opening the hands).
+After establishing the LOC, neural activity was recorded for about 25–30 minutes.
+Vital signs were monitored throughout the entire experiment.